setap5d/rtd/docs/source/components/project.rst

 .. code-block:: dart

   class ProjectsPage extends StatefulWidget {
     const ProjectsPage(
         {Key? key,
         required this.title,
         required this.email,
         required this.projectIDs,
         required this.projects,
         required this.settings,
         required this.profDetails,
         required this.activeColorScheme})
         : super(key: key);

     final String title;
     final String email;
     final List<dynamic> projectIDs;
     final List<Project> projects;
     final Map<String, dynamic> settings;
     final List<dynamic> profDetails;
     final ColorScheme activeColorScheme;

     @override
     State<ProjectsPage> createState() => _ProjectsPageState();
   }

 This class ProjectsPage is used to display the list of projects the user created or is assigned to, the colour of the user interface depends on the color schemes selected.
-It contains the attributes title which is used as the header of the page, the user's email address, a list of the project ids which are used in the database , the list of project that only accepts instances of the class Project, settings contains the colorsheme information, profDtails, activeColorScheme which applies the colour scheme selected by the user.
+It contains the attributes title which is used as the header of the page, the user's email address, a list of the project ids which are used in the database , the list of project that only accepts instances of the class Project, settings contains the colorsheme information, profDetails, activeColorScheme which applies the colour scheme selected by the user.

 .. code-block:: dart